Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Inject Sealant Directly

-Once you’ve fully deflated the tire and unseated the bead, pour the measured sealant directly into the tire (about 60–75 mL for 26”–27” MTB tires), then push the bead back into the rim and spin the wheel to coat the interior evenly before inflating to the recommended pressure.
+Once you have fully deflated the tire and unseated the bead, pour the measured sealant directly into the tire (about 60–75 mL for 26”–27” MTB tires).
+Then push the bead back into the rim and spin the wheel to coat the inside evenly before inflating to the recommended pressure.
 Remove the valve core with a tool first so all air escapes.
 Use Rim Stix to unseat the tire safely and create room for pouring.
 Choose sealant types appropriate for temperature and puncture protection.
 After pouring, reseat the bead carefully to avoid pinches.
 Spin the wheel several revolutions and tilt to distribute sealant evenly.
 Inflate to the recommended pressure and check for leaks.
 These application techniques are quick, clean, and effective.

 Step Tool Tip